Table of Contents[Hide][Show]

 A separate study found significant help for children suffering from Crohn’s disease.

-Dr. David Suskind, a gastroenterologist at Seattle Children’s Hospital, conducted the research to answer the question whether diet alone can treat Crohn’s and ulcerative colitis (UC).
+Dr. David Suskind, a gastroenterologist at Seattle Children’s Hospital, conducted the research to answer the question of whether diet alone can treat Crohn’s and ulcerative colitis (UC).

 His answer following his team’s research?